 Usually served with some sort of mushroom, and often some artichokes, this is going to be something you want to eat.

-I'm not sure what kind of animals have "short" ribs that are this big, but I am pretty sure I used to draw them when I was four.
-This huge, bone-in shorty is spit roasted, which makes for a black, chewy bark on the outside that's very similar to what you find on really good BBQ.
-It's delicious but not what you might think of when you think of short ribs that are usually braised.
-Also know that they put this on a sandwich during lunch, which should dictate your lunch plans for tomorrow.
+I’m not sure what kind of animals have “short” ribs that are this big, but I am pretty sure I used to draw them when I was four.
+This huge, bone-in shorty is spit-roasted, which makes for a black, chewy bark on the outside that’s very similar to what you find on really good BBQ.
+It’s delicious, but not what you might think of when you think of short ribs that are usually braised.
+Also know that they put this on a sandwich during lunch, which should dictate where you'll be around noon tomorrow.

 There are a lot of things to eat on the lunch menu that you can’t get during dinner, panini and sandwiches included.
 That said, don’t sleep on whatever pizza they’ve got going.
 Chances are it’s pretty excellent.